-When a company changes from one type of corporation to another, such as changing from an S corporation to a C corporation and the essential nature/owner of the company is not changing, this is not considered a CHOW and a novation agreement is not required.
-However, in the event that a proprietorship incorporates and becomes a new corporation, then a new entity is formed, a CHOW takes place, and a novation agreement is required.
+A sale of corporate stock (as in shares possessed by a stockholder) does not constitute a change of ownership, and no novation agreement is required.
+However, a stock purchase involving the purchase of assets and liabilities is considered a CHOW, and the CHOW requirements must be followed.
+In the event that a proprietorship incorporates and becomes a new corporation, then a new entity is formed, a change of ownership takes place, and a novation agreement is required.